learn-ark/example-sdk-java/README.md

-# Example: Basic Usage Of ARK JAVA SDKs
+# Example: Basic Usage Of ARK JAVA SDK

 A simple example showing the usage of ARK JAVA SDK packages.